Updated:

 SWOT Analysis

-One key strength of the company is that it incorporates the use of technology and innovation to provide high quality services.
+One key strength of the company is that it incorporates the use of technology and innovation to provide high-quality services.
 It is important to note that the company will use a mobile application and also partner with restaurants and bars to get the needed information directly to clients who need the same (Bailey and Warby, 2019).
 Although there are numerous entertainment companies that already do this, it is a strength for Fun Times as all have not partnered with restaurants to also include traditional cuisines and beverages.

 On the same note, one of the weaknesses of Fun Times is that it depends fully on outside partners to make the entire project work.
 Although this ensures authenticity of the consumer experience, it also puts the company at risk.
 For instance, there might be instances where the stand-up comedian expected to perform does not show up.
 There is no way for the company to directly communicate with their users unless the same is also communicated to them prior to the event.
 The company has to consider signing contracts with all the entertainers who want their shows highlighted in the application (Singh and Jain, 2020).

 Despite the stated weakness, the company has several opportunities that it can take advantage of.
-One such opportunity is the partnering with event organisers to host stand-up comedy events that are also highlighted in the application, not just the weekly and more regular shows.
-This will ensure that the users get access to good entertainment, while at the same time also ensuring that the event organisers have an easier time advertising their shows.
+One such opportunity is the partnering with event organizers to host stand-up comedy events that are also highlighted in the application, not just the weekly and more regular shows.
+This will ensure that the users get access to good entertainment, while at the same time also ensuring that the event organizers have an easier time advertising their shows.
 It will also serve as an alternative source of income for the company as the advertisers will have to pay.

 Lastly, Fun Times has one main threat.
 The global pandemic has opened up a new way of looking at some of the threats that a business might face.
 It is important to note that despite practicing proper hygiene, restaurants and the industry at large have suffered due to the lockdowns and similar closures.
 It is important for management to have an emergency strategy in place for times of crisis (Etemad, 2020).
 This will ensure that the business still survives any form of threat that it may face.